 • USAID assistance is supporting a breadth of response activities, including surveillance, risk communication and community engagement, laboratory and diagnostics, infection prevention and control, case management, psychosocial support, vaccine planning and coordination.

-• USAID is donating 50,000 doses of the MVA-BN (JYNNEOS) mpox vaccine to the DRC.
-The United States is also working with other countries, WHO, Africa CDC, and international partners to encourage additional donations that support vaccine efforts and address challenges to vaccine delivery.
+• The United States is also working with other countries, WHO, Africa CDC, and international partners to encourage additional donations that support vaccine efforts and address challenges to vaccine delivery.
 This includes evaluating vaccine demand, supporting country engagement on regulatory pathways, supporting vaccine implementation plans, and providing technical assistance to deliver the vaccines.

 Photo